 - You’ll be asked to read it through to check it’s correct and then sign to confirm it’s an accurate report of what happened to you.

 - Police may also ask for permission to take photographs of any injuries as evidence and to obtain copies of any medical records relating to the injuries.

 Police will investigate the assault

 This can take some time.
 If there is to be a court case, they will be in touch with you to talk about the court process and invite you to give a Victim Impact Statement.
 They will explain what giving evidence will involve if you are to be a court witness.
 Police will also let you know when and where you may be needed to give your evidence.
-Sometimes there can be delays in a court case, so they will let you know if that happens. internal link to Victim Impact Statement.
-PDF from Going to Court
+Sometimes there can be delays in a court case, so they will let you know if that happens.

 If the crime has been serious, and the perpetrator is sent to prison, you may be entitled to be placed on the Victim Notification Register.
 This means you will be kept up to date with what is happening to the offender throughout the justice process.
 You can read more about this Register here.

 Find ways that to increase confidence in your future personal safety and security

 Use the tips police suggest in their booklet Keep Safe, Feel Safe.
 Taking these actions can help increase your confidence in your personal safety and security, and that of your family and whānau.
 NZ Police Keep Safe, Feel Safe booklet